Brahmpur, Bihar: Geography

 Brahmapur is situated at 25°35'57"N 84°18'5"E It is surrounded by many small villages such as Raghunathpur, Purwan, Nimej, Balua, Umedpur, Ramgarh, Garahtha, Gayghat.
 The landscape is very flat with no mountains.

 Transportation

 Brahmapur is not accessible directly by train.
 Instead, visitors must stop at the nearest railway station in Raghunathpur, which is 3 km from Brahmapur.
 It can be directly reached by roadways connected with the NH 84, which goes through Brahmapur.

 Hospitals

 Brahmapur's government-allocated Primary Health Care Center is located at Raghunathpur, but there are also private hospitals in Brahmapur.

 Education

 Brahmeshwar Nath High School provides education from grades six to twelfth and one girls college.
-In addition, there are two government primary schools, three upper middle schools and around three private schools such as P.L public school (C.B.S.E pattern, class:- Nursery to 10) and paramount children academy (nearest brahampur police station and shiv mandir) in Brahmapur.
+In addition, there are two government primary schools, three upper middle schools and around three private schools such as P.L public school.
 For higher studies, students go to Dumraon, Buxar, Ara or other places.